mikeslattery/tunic/README.md

 ## Status

 This project is a pre-release.
-There is a lot of work left to do in terms of quality and features.
+There is a lot of work left to do in terms of features and quality.

 ### Requirements

 * Windows 10, 64 bit
-* Single unencrypted hard drive hosting the C: volume
+* Single drive hosting the C: volume
-* UEFI
+* UEFI  (supports secure boot)
 * At least 4 GB RAM
 * At least 15 GB of free disk space on C:
 * Administrator user permissions